kunwar44/Tech-Challenge/README.md

 IaC allows us to provision and configure our environments in a reliable and safe way.

 This repository contains code for a 3 tier architecture.
 It uses terraform to create Infra over AWS cloud and deploys a basic apache server.
-The repo has two file main.tf and apache.sh to install a apache server on the instances and create a unique landing page for each so that we can verify the ALB is working.
+The repo has two file main.tf and install_apache.sh to install apache server on the instances and create a unique landing page for each so that we can verify the ALB is working.

 **3-tier Architecture Diagram**
 ![](3-Tier_Architecture.png)